- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 Need to sue for the death of a loved one?
 Call us for help…

 Our caring California personal injury attorneys can help you determine all the causes of action you may have against the wrongdoer so that you get all the compensation the wrongdoer owes you.
-(For cases in Colorado, please see our page on survival actions under Colorado law; and for cases in Nevada, please see our page on survival actions under Nevada law.)
+Contact our law firm today.
+Our survival and wrongful death attorneys take cases throughout the state of California.

 - Grant v.
 McAuliffe (1953) 41 Cal.2d 859.